SchmockLord/Hackintosh-ASRock-B650M-Riptide-7800X3D/README.md

 # Not working
 Wifi/BT but only because I didn't install a macOS Wifi/BT card yet

+# BIOS Settings
+You can use the default settings.
+No change required.
+Above 4G Decording etc. are all already Enabled.

+I also let Fast Boot Enabled, no issues so far.

+Only if you need Secure Boot (Enable Secure Boot, Secure Boot Mode to Custom and then in the Key Management all .efi files in your EFI-folder need to be enrolled/whitelisted with "Enroll this EFI").

 # USB Port Mapping

 not mapped yet